DionEngelen/MachineStrike/README.md

 This is my individual project about a boardgame called Machine Strike.
 It contains a React front-end, and a Python back-end.

-## Getting started

-To make it easy for you to get started with GitLab, here's a list of recommended next steps.

-Already a pro?
-Just edit this README.md and make it your own.
-Want to make it easy?
-[Use the template at the bottom](#editing-this-readme)!

 ## Add your files

 - [ ] [Create](https://docs.gitlab.com/ee/user/project/repository/web_editor.html#create-a-file) or [upload](https://docs.gitlab.com/ee/user/project/repository/web_editor.html#upload-a-file) files